Shaurya-Sarma/Shaurya-Sarma/README.md

 - Google Dart/Flutter
 - Figma (Design) & Blender (3D Rendering)

-If you want to reach out to me or collaborate, please reach out to me at shaurya.sarma@gmail.com :)
+If you want to reach out to me or collaborate, please message me at shaurya.sarma@gmail.com :)